gregates/gregates.github.io/content/pmtud.md

 So, great, problem solved!
 We could just compress to reduce datagram size, and all would be well.

-This proposal had a few drawbacks.
+This possible solution had a few drawbacks.
 One, we didn't know what compression would do to our throughput.
 Probably it would have been fine for S3Cache, and in fact might have been good for vertical scalability as well, because we could just cache the compressed bytes, in theory.
 But many other services would have had extra work to do to compress and decompress, and at the request rates we were talking about, we couldn't assume that was a negligible amount of work.
-It would have required a lot more testing, at any rate.
+It would have required a lot more testing, and likely increased our hardware spend.

 Two, we'd have had to modify S3Cache *and* all other services that passed around this sort of data &mdash; of which there are several.
 And remember that we were on the critical GET and PUT request path.
-That's a complicated, cross-service deployment.
+That's a complicated, multi-team effort.

 Implementing this solution would have taken months to complete.
 That was longer than we wanted it to take.
 Another reason we wanted to get S3Cache on EC2 is that we needed to vertically scale in